 The Dark Heart of Old Havana

-Perfumery dialect: Tobacco, fruity oriental
+Perfumery dialect: Tobacco, fruity white flowers

-Base notes: vanilla/musk/ black pepper
+Base notes: vanilla, musk, black pepper

 Ingredients: Alcohol, Parfum, Limonene, Linalool, Citral, Geraniol.